-- BWP has around 100 direct suppliers, (representing less than 0.4 of a per cent of all suppliers to the Wesfarmers Group). - Our direct suppliers are mostly Australian businesses.
-We develop long term relationships with trusted suppliers that have proven to be reliable and professional business partners. - Our direct suppliers are mainly providers of professional services.
-They comprise: our banks, audit and legal firms, share registry, valuers, insurers, architects, town planners, ratings agencies, energy providers, specialist advisers and consultants, software providers, property managers, real estate agents, project managers, construction and maintenance contractors. - Our FY23 supplier spend was \$71 million. - Reference: Wesfarmers 2023 Modern Slavery Statement
+- BWP has around 100 direct suppliers, (representing less than 0.3% of all suppliers to the Wesfarmers Group).

+- Our direct suppliers are mostly

+Australian businesses.
+We develop

+long term relationships with trusted

+suppliers that have proven to be reliable

+and professional business partners.

+- Our direct suppliers are mainly providers of professional services.
+They comprise: our banks, audit and legal firms, share registry, valuers, insurers, architects, town planners, ratings agencies, energy providers, specialist advisers and consultants, software providers, property managers, real estate agents, project managers, construction and maintenance contractors.

+- Our FY24 supplier spend was \$162 million.

+- Reference: Wesfarmers Modern Slavery Statement